 - 48 hours in a work week

-- Provide an employee with a copy of the most recent document published
+- Provide an employee with a copy of the most recent document/contract published

-- Obtain written acknowledgment that the employee agrees to the changes provided in the document
+- Obtain written acknowledgment that the employee agrees to the changes provided in the document/contract

-In addition to following the legal constraints of working hours, employees are entitled to resting and eating periods.
+Employees are entitled to rest and eating periods.
 As an employer, you must provide: